10 Best Balloon Games With Kids

 Blow up lots of balloons, filling some with treats such as small lollies, trinkets, notes and toys.
 Let the kids work hard to pop the balloons to retrieve their surprises.
 Great group or party activity.
 For older kids (with tons of hardcore supervision) you could even try some darts)

-Great activity for larger groups of 5 or more.
+A great activity for larger groups of five or more.
 Give each child a balloon and a length of string, approximately a metre long.
 Have them blow up their balloon, tie it to the string and tie it around their ankle.
 The aim is to protect their balloon while trying to bust everyone else’s, with the winner being the last balloon standing.
 Supervision essential.

-An outdoor game for 2 or more kids.
+An outdoor game for two or more participants.
 Have them start at the starting line, place a balloon between their knees and race to the finish line without dropping or bursting their balloon.
 If you have a large group and limited space, the races can be done as relays.
 You can have a lolly in the balloon as a way to limit any losing upsets.

-If you have at least 10 kids, split them into even groups and have them stand in parallel lines, each child approximately half a metre apart.
+If you have at least ten children, split them into even groups and have them stand in parallel lines, each child approximately half a metre apart.
 Give the end person an inflated ballon.
 Once you call start, the teams are to pass the balloon under legs then over the next person’s head until it reaches the first person in the line.
-The winning team is the first to hold their balloon up at the front of the line.
+The first team to hold their balloon up at the front of the line is the winner!

-A classic balloon game perfect for indoors for one or more children, with the aim to simply keep the balloon in the air and not let it touch the ground.
+A classic balloon game (made famous in the TV show ‘Bluey’) is perfect for indoors with one or more children.
+The aim is to simply keep the balloon in the air and not let it touch the ground.
 Be sure to have adequate space, free from fragile items and tripping hazards.
-This is a great game to play to loud, hilarious party music.
+This is also a great time to play to loud, hilarious party music.

 Great game for two or more kids and ideal for outdoors, this game is much like the traditional egg and spoon race, but instead using large wooden spoons and balloons.
 The kids are to balance their balloon on their spoon and be the first to make it to the finish line, but if it drops to the ground or bursts, they must return to the start and try again.

 For some messy, sensory fun, get out the kid-friendly paints and some sheets of paper.
-Blow up a few balloons only partly and show the kids how to use the balloons to create a painting, dipping the balloons in the paint and using them to make circular shapes in different colours.
+Partially blow up a few balloons and show the kids how to use the balloons to create a painting, dipping the balloons in the paint and using them to make circular shapes in different colours.

 Balloon Games – Tips for Parents and Carers